Legacy of the Aldenata: Premise

 The central premise is that in 2001, humanity receives greetings from a highly advanced, peaceable Galactic Federation.
 However, all is not well, for a species of aggressive aliens known as the Posleen are attacking the Galactics.
 Since the Galactics are almost entirely unable to fight, they are appealing to the proven military abilities of humanity for aid.

 However, things are rarely as simple as they seem, and humanity soon discovers that the Galactics are no friends at all.
 There are plots within plots, some going back to the dawn of humanity and beyond: plots that endanger the very survival of humanity.

 The first four novels cover the Posleen War in which the Posleen invade Earth.
 Another novel, Cally's War (and its two sequels), takes up the story a few decades later; The Hero is set nearly a thousand years later.
 Watch on the Rhine takes place immediately after Gust Front and extends until March 2008, with the very last chapter taking place at some unspecified point far after the end of Hell's Faire but prior to the beginning of The Hero.

-A role-playing game based on the d20 system and the Legacy of the Aldenata universe will be published in the near future.
-An early version of this game is available on the free CD-ROM included in the first hardcover edition of Hell's Faire.
+A role-playing game based on the d20 system and the Legacy of the Aldenata was included on the free CD-ROM included in the first hardcover edition of Hell's Faire.